Architecture

 Other Target Platforms

-For all other target platforms, the Event Loop
+For all other target platforms, the Event Loop is run in a dedicated

 isolate, and the REST API is directly exposed: